pact-foundation/pact-ruby/README.md

 * Performance and load testing.
 * Functional testing of the provider - that is what the provider's own tests should do.
 Pact is about checking the contents and format of requests and responses.
-* Situations where you cannot load data into the provider without using the API that you're actually testing (eg. public APIs)
+* Situations where you cannot load data into the provider without using the API that you're actually testing (eg. public APIs).
+[Why?][pact-public-apis]

 ## Features